spress/spress.yosymfony.com/docs/2.0/developers/index.md

 ```
 ## Command plugin {#command-plugin}

-AS of version 2.0.0 Spress can be extended with command plugins, a new kind of plugins which
-provide subcommands for spress executable (`.phar` file).
+Command plugins are a new kind of plugin which provide subcommands for spress executable (`.phar` file).
 For example command plugins are usefull for writing subcommands for handling i18n concerns.
-A command plugin should implement
+A command plugin must implement
 [`CommandPluginInterface`](https://github.com/spress/Spress/blob/master/src/Plugin/CommandPluginInterface.php).

+Note that `CommanPluginInterface` is **not part of Spress core** only available using CLI interface.

 ### Example

-Below example is a command plugin created with `spress new:plugin`:
+Below example is a command plugin created with `spress new:plugin` to provides `test:hello` subcommand.
+This one only print a hello message.

 ```
 <?php